-Before the thud, it was a scene of peace and abundance, and it made me feel very jolly indeed.
-Through the falling snow, morning came into my living room and filled it with soft light.
-A cardinal perched plump in the hawthorn tree, his red color muted by the snow sifting between us.
+Before the thud, my backyard was a scene of peace and abundance.
+Morning filled my living room with soft light.
+A cardinal perched plump in the hawthorn tree, his red color muted by the falling snow.

-But there, on a low branch over the bath, orange eyed, alert as an angel, crouched the cause—an adult sharp-shinned hawk.
+But there, on a low branch over the bath, orange eyed, alert as an angel, was the cause—an adult Sharp-shinned Hawk.
 Her head swiveled in little jerks like the second hand of a watch.
 It cocked up as she studied bare branches above, and down as she searched for any bird that might be hoping to escape notice on the ground.

 A royal visitor

 She was beautiful, a joy to see.
 Hawks are not common like juncos and cardinals.
 I knew she had come to my yard for them though, just as they came for berries and birdseed.

 Hawks don't eat carrots.
 Sharp-shinned hawks eat birds, and I don't begrudge them their rightful prey, even in my yard.
 I know that wild predators help keep prey populations healthy by picking off the weak and the slow.; She was a royal guest.
 But I was uneasy.
 Would she catch a bird, and who would it be?

 As the sharpie watched over the empty yard, two tufted titmice flitted into a hawthorn tree.
 I knew these two little grey birds and regarded them as friends.
 I feared that if one of them went for the seeds on the platform feeder, the sharpie would have it in a her yellow talons.